-Ideally, formal supervision should take place on a monthly basis either faceto-face or online.
+Ideally, formal supervision should take place on a monthly basis either face-toface or online.
 An agenda should be drawn up by both parties and is the joint responsibility of each.
 The agenda will be agreed by all parties at the beginning of the session.

-Supervision records
+Supervision records:

-- Will be written up and kept in a confidential location - A brief summary of supervision themes and outcomes have to be provided to the course director after each supervision - Any practice or professional concerns should be reported to the course director as soon as possible - When the supervisory relationship ceases, notes are to be archived in line with the policy and procedure of the agency/organisation providing such supervision.
+- Will be written up and kept in a confidential location - A brief summary of supervision themes and outcomes has to be provided to the course director after each supervision - Any practice or professional concerns should be reported to the course director as soon as possible - When the supervisory relationship ceases, notes are to be archived in line with the policy and procedure of the agency/organisation providing such supervision

-Who can be a supervisor
+Who can be a supervisor:

-- A line manager with the supervisee's agency/organisation - An external practitioner in the supervisee's field of work - TLSW alumni (including teaching staff)
+- A line manager with the supervisee's agency/organisation - An external practitioner in the supervisee's field of work - TLSW alumni (including teaching staff) - TLSW alumni who have attended the TLSWi Supervision Course

-Supervisors are not required to have completed previous TLSW training, but ideally have some understanding of the approach and work involved.
+Supervisors are not required to have completed previous TLSW training but ideally have some understanding of the approach and work involved.